Tschrock/bedrock-addon-docs/docs/scripting/overview.md

 ---
-layout: default
+title: Introduction to the Bedrock Scripting API
-title: Introduction to the Scripting API
+header: Introduction to the Scripting API
 date: 2020-3-15
 version: 1.14
 ---